marknotton/gulp-inject-scss/README.md

 Basically this uses the same principle as [Postilabs](https://github.com/positlabs/inject-scss#readme) Inject SCSS project, only this variation works within Gulp pipes.
 So you can inject variables or imports directly before your SCSS compilation.

 You could use this to respect asset paths that differ between development and production environments for example.
 Or keep unit sizes consistent between Javascript and CSS.
-Or maybe you just need to define a special custom property bespoke to your needs.
+Or maybe you just need to define a special custom property bespoke to your project.
+You can even refer to Globs when importing files, which means you can eliminate the need to import all your modular css files at the start of your scss.

 ## Injecting Variables